Vendor Events in Bar Harbor, ME

 The Island Arts Association hosts the 4th of July Fair on the Village Green in Bar Harbor, Maine on July 4, 2026.
 The single-day craft fair runs alongside the town's traditional Independence Day parade and seafood festival.
 Vendors are juried local and regional artisans selling handmade work.
 Visitors expect strong tourist traffic during the holiday weekend on Mount Desert Island and Acadia National Park.

-Festivals in Bar Harbor(2)
+Festivals in Bar Harbor(1)

-Consignment Stores in Bar Harbor(1)
+Vendor-Based Stores in Bar Harbor(1)

 Want to sell at events in Bar Harbor?